Clastify logo

 Question 34

-The spectrum of a star is shown with a smooth black-body curve and several absorption lines.
+The spectrum of a star is shown together with laboratory wavelengths of absorption lines for two elements.

 Question 35